 Law Offices of Simon Harter, Esq. has extensive experience handling all aspects of a wide variety of cases in the state and federal courts of New Jersey, New York, and Connecticut.
 The firm has also acted in numerous court-ordered and privately-organized arbitrations and mediations.
-Our primary areas of expertise are maritime law, insurance claims and coverage, and commercial disputes, and we typically handle the following types of matters:
+Our primary areas of expertise are maritime law, insurance claims and coverage, commercial disputes, and United States Trade Sanctions.
+We typically handle the following types of matters:

 - Marine Insurance - all aspects of claims under policies of protection & indemnity, hull and machinery, excess and bumbershoot, charterer's liability, marine and commercial general liability, cargo, marina operators, shiprepairers, wharfingers, terminal operators and pollution insurances; defense of third-party liability claims; issuance of coverage opinions; first-party coverage disputes and bad faith claims; drafting of policy wordings; and enforcement of choice of law, forum selection and arbitration clauses.

 - Maritime Contracts - including litigation and arbitration of charter party disputes, bill of lading claims, ship building and ship repair claims, salvage and wreck removal; maritime liens, arrest and attachment of vessels, bunkers, bank accounts and other assets; and other maritime contractual disputes.

 - Maritime Personal Injuries and Torts - including investigation and defense of personal injury and death cases, collisions, allisions, fires, and groundings.